propavingk/SloBudget/README.md

 This makes the tool usable as a CI gate.
 A `budget` step that exits 1 fails the pipeline when a release would push the service over its objective.

+## Mathematical honesty

+The projection is the one number here that reaches into the future, and the future is exactly what the recorded data cannot show.
+SloBudget treats the projection as conditional and refuses it outright in three cases:

+- The burn rate is zero.
+A service with no failures never exhausts its budget, so there is no finite time to report.
+- The budget is already exhausted.
+There is nothing left to project.
+- The window is incomplete, either because it extends before the first recorded interval or because a gap falls inside it.
+A rate computed from a discontiguous or truncated sample is not a rate you should extrapolate.